You must purchase a licence for each dog you keep. The licence fee is £10 per dog, lasts for 1 year and must be renewed by 31 January each year.

 Cheques should be made payable to your parish.

-Dog licence application form on the My Parish Online website
+Apply for a dog licence on the My Parish Online website

-Each licence is specific to one dog and can't be transferred to another dog.
+Each licence is specific to 1 dog and can't be transferred to another dog.

 You don't need a licence if the dog is:

 - used solely by a blind or deaf person for their guidance